SyncfusionExamples/Blazor-Diagram-Examples/UG-Samples/Shapes/TextNode/README.md

 #TextNode Sample

-This sample demonstrate how to create a text node.
-You can create text node shapes using TextShape node property.
+This sample demonstrates how to create a text node.
+Create the text node shapes using the TextShape node property.